CGS Online Writing Placement Assessment

 The College of General Studies’ Online Writing Placement Assessment is available to incoming CGS students who do not have SAT or ACT writing scores.
 This assessment is an essay-based exam written in response to one of two prompts.
 Results of the assessment will help advisors determine which ENGCMP course their new students should be enrolling in.

 - The majority of undergraduates will take ENGCMP 0200 Seminar in Composition (SC) to fulfill the first of three writing-intensive requirements at the University of Pittsburgh.

-If students plan to take a math course such as Math 0120, Math 0125, Math 0200, Math 0220 or Math 0400, they must take the placement assessment.
+If students plan to take a math course such as Math 0120, Math 0125, Math 0200, Math 0220 or Math 0400, they must take the ALEKS placement assessment for math.
 Exceptions apply.
-Click the link above to visit the Department of Mathematics website for more detailed information.
+Visit the Department of Mathematics website for more detailed information.

-The online French, German, Italian and Spanish assessments are administered through the WebCAPE system.
+The French, German, Italian and Spanish assessments are coordinated by the respective language departments.

 These assessments are offered online.